 A typical sweet spot range for these tires is somewhere between 90 and 130 PSI, however, some experienced racers have tires as high as 160 PSI.

 Mountain bikes are meant to ride effortlessly through bumpy, uneven terrain.
 If their tires have too high of a PSI, they will not absorb bumps the way they should and the rider will be experiencing an excessive amount of jolting vibrations.

-Low pressure tires will help with shock absorption, and will also provide more traction thanks to increased surface area contact with the ground.
+Low-pressure tires will help with shock absorption and provide more traction thanks to increased surface area contact with the ground.
 The recommended PSI range for mountain bike tires is between 30 and 50 pounds per square inch.

 Understanding the ins and outs of proper bike tire air pressure is very important for being able to have the most effective ride possible.

-In this article, we discussed the basics of bike tire PSI, as well as provided some insight into overinflation, underinflation, and how to determine the ideal PSI for your bike tires.
+In this article, we discussed the basics of bike tire PSI, as well as provide some insight into overinflation, underinflation, and how to determine the ideal PSI for your bike tires.

 Last Updated on July 18, 2023 by Danijel Cakalic